tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Circular Motion/Energy Within SHM.md

 	ii) Calculate max kinetic energy of the mass during the oscillations KE = 1/2 x 0.005 x (2π x 0.143 x 0.006)$^2$
 	KE = 1.7 x 10$^{-4}$(J)
+2) i) The frequency
+	Frequency is the same as it is independent of the amplitude ii) maximum velocity is reduced because amplitude is reduced Max KE is reduced to one quarter